Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \section{\sysName: Dashboard Interactive Assistant for Navigation and Analysis}

 Existing onboarding methods for dashboards, such as documentation, training, videos, and meetings, often fail to support users in situ.
 They are static, linear, and cannot adapt to individual preferences or questions that may arise during the onboarding process.
-Additionally, the user needs to constantly switch programs, manually test interactions while cross-referencing instructions, which can lead to frustration with onboarding help.
+Additionally, the user needs to constantly switch programs, and manually test interactions while cross-referencing instructions, which can lead to frustration with onboarding help.
 Self-designed tutorials, such as step-by-step interfaces, also face the challenge of being ignored by many users.
 To address the balance between autonomy and agency, we designed \sysName (Dashboard Interactive Assistant for Navigation and Analysis), a multimodal onboarding assistant powered by Large Language Models.

 \sysName is designed not to replace domain expertise, but to bridge the gap between static onboarding and in-situ analysis.
 Its role is to help users navigate dashboards, understand visualizations, and learn how to perform analysis through guided, multimodal interaction.
 Users can interact with \sysName via three interaction modalities: keyboard (chat), mouse (lasso selection), and voice (speech).

-Based on the chosen modality, \sysName provides feedback through text, audio, a contextual menu, and visual highlights to orient users within the dashboard.
+Based on the chosen modality, \sysName provides feedback through text, audio, a contextual menu, and visual highlights to orient users.

 Our design goals (DG) combine lessons from the state of the art in digital assistants (e.g., Microsoft Co-Pilot), common modalities already available in dashboards, and practices of human onboarders: